 APPOINTMENTS are necessary for all fittings!

 A note on our hours: Our alterations department hours are Tuesday – Friday ( no weekends) by appointment ONLY.
+If these hours are not convenient for you, we are happy to refer outside seamstresses who can better accommodate your schedule.
+Just call and ask.

 Our wedding gown alterations start at approximately $350 and up.